sitchlerj/gainesvilleteam3/README.md

 - Spring2026_Weekday.dbf
 - par_citylm_2021.shp
 - par_citylm_2021.dbf
+- city_commission_district.shp
+- city_commission_district.dbf

 Details for i) U. S. Census Bureau/ACS Data by location
 ---------------------------------------
 Description:

-Format(s): .csv, .xlsx
+Format(s): .csv

--computer_internet_vehicles.csv: Census Tracts as column names, rows as count data for the variables below (stratified by level), more variables than needed just in case.
+-vehicles.csv: Census Tracts as column names, rows as count data for the variables below (stratified by level), more variables than needed just in case.
 This is a compiled dataset from where we are pulling individual variables and cleaning separately.

 		Relevant Sections:
- 		 * COMPUTERS_AND_INTERNET_USE
- 		 * TYPES OF COMPUTER
-  		 * TYPES OF INTERNET SUBSCRIPTION
-		 * VEHICLES AVAILABLE
+ 		 * 0: Number of households with 0 vehicles available
+		 * 1: Number of households with 1 vehicle available
+		 * 2: Number of households with 2 vehicles available
+		 * 3: Number of households with 3 or more vehicles available
--c_t_sheet_1.csv: Alachua County Census Tracts as row names, columns for counts of the foreign-born population per tract (separated by the continent of origin for the foreign-born people)
+		 * Total: Total number of households per Census Tract -c_t_sheet_1.csv: Alachua County Census Tracts as row names, columns for counts of the foreign-born population per tract (separated by the continent of origin for the foreign-born people)

 		Relevant Variables: